Quick Integration of Live Chatroom

 });

-The local chatroom messages of the current user are automatically deleted when the user exits the chatroom.
-Before exiting the chatroom, you can retrieve the local historical message records.
-By enabling the Chatroom Message Cloud Storage service, chatroom messages can be stored on the RC server.
-The client can directly retrieve messages stored on the server.
+Local chatroom messages for the current user are automatically deleted upon exiting the chatroom.
+Before exiting, you can retrieve local historical message records.
+With the **Cloud Storage for Chatroom Messages** service enabled, chatroom messages can be stored on RC's server.
+Clients can directly access messages stored on the server.

-Typically, you first call getHistoryMessages to retrieve local historical records.
-If the result is empty, then call getChatroomHistoryMessages to retrieve remote historical records.
-Note that getChatroomHistoryMessages does not return messages that already exist in the local database.
+Typically, first call `getHistoryMessages` to retrieve local historical records.
+If empty, then call `getChatroomHistoryMessages` to fetch remote historical records.
+Note that `getChatroomHistoryMessages` will not return messages already existing in the local database.

 Conversation.ConversationType conversationType = Conversation.ConversationType.CHATROOM;